-- 4.01 The Board hereby recognizes the Union as the sole Collective Bargaining Agent for all employees covered by Article 2, in respect to hours of work, wages and all other matters as set out in this Agreement. - 4.02 The parties agree that there shall be no discrimination or coercion in a manner that is contrary to the Human Rights Code exercised by any Union member or Board staff. - 4.03 (a) All employees of the employer governed by Article 2.01, as a condition of continued employment, shall remain members of the Union in good standing according to the constitution and by-laws of the Union. - All new employees shall, as a condition of employment, become and remain members in good standing in the Union within thirty (30) days. - (b) The parties recognize that the Board shall not be forced to terminate or suspend the employment of an employee as a result of a dispute between the employee and the Union. - 4.04 The Employer shall deduct from every employee governed by Article 2.01 any dues, initiation fees, or assessments levied in accordance with the Union Constitution and by-laws, and such deductions shall be remitted to the National Secretary-Treasurer or designate of the Canadian Union of Public Employees not later than the sixth of the following month.
+- 4.01 The Board hereby recognizes the Union as the sole Collective Bargaining Agent for all employees covered by Article 2, in respect to hours of work, wages and all other matters as set out in this Agreement. - 4.02 The parties agree that there shall be no discrimination or coercion in a manner that is contrary to the Human Rights Code exercised by any Union member or Board staff. - 4.03 (a) All employees of the Board governed by Article 2.01, as a condition of continued employment, shall remain members of the Union in good standing according to the constitution and by-laws of the Union. - All new employees shall, as a condition of employment, become and remain members in good standing in the Union within thirty (30) days. - (b) The parties recognize that the Board shall not be forced to terminate or suspend the employment of an employee as a result of a dispute between the employee and the Union. - 4.04 The Board shall deduct from every employee governed by Article 2.01 any dues, initiation fees, or assessments levied in accordance with the Union Constitution and by-laws, and such deductions shall be remitted to the National Secretary-Treasurer or designate of the Canadian Union of Public Employees not later than the tenth day of the following month.
 Such remittance shall be accompanied with an electronic list of the names, addresses, phone numbers, hours worked, wage rate, wages, employee number, status and classifications of all employees from whose wages the deductions have been made.
 This list shall also indicate the amount of dues deducted from each employee.
-The employer shall forward a copy of this electronic list to the secretary-treasurer or designate, of the Local.
+The Board shall forward a copy of this electronic list to the secretary-treasurer or designate, of the Local.

-The Union shall indemnify and save the Employer harmless with respect to all claims and demands made against the Employer by an employee as a result of the deductions and remittance of dues by the employer pursuant to this Article.
+The Union shall indemnify and save the Board harmless with respect to all claims and demands made against the Board by an employee as a result of the deductions and remittance of dues by the Board pursuant to this Article.

-- 4.05 No contract written or oral shall be entered into between an employee(s) and the employer, or any of its duly authorized representatives that directly conflicts with the terms of this agreement. - 4.06 The Board agrees that no employee shall be laid off or receive a reduction in normal pay because of employees' work being subcontracted, leased, assigned, conveyed or transferred to any other person or company.
+- 4.05 The Board will provide to the Union on an annual basis, a list of all the employees in the bargaining unit.
+The list will include each person's name, job title/classification, home mailing address, telephone number(s) and work e-mail. - The Board will provide to the Union on a quarterly basis, a list of the employees' job title/classification, work site and employment status (such as full-time, part-time, temporary, seasonal, casual), an if the employee is on a leave of absence (STD, LTD, WSIB, LOA, Maternity/Parental, etc.) - 4.06 No contract written or oral shall be entered into between an employee(s) and the Board, or any of its duly authorized representatives that directly conflicts with the terms of this agreement. - 4.07 The Board agrees that no employee shall be laid off or receive a reduction in normal pay because of employees' work being subcontracted, leased, assigned, conveyed or transferred to any other person or company.

-Article 5 - HUMAN RIGHTS
+Article 5 - HUMAN RIGHTS AND WORKPLACE HARRASMENT